0xseljarida/Inception/NOTES.md

 <br>

-**What this container costs the infrastructure, stated plainly for the defense:** read only access to the host's `/proc` and `/sys`, and one published port.
-It shares no namespace with the host, holds no capability beyond the default set, and cannot reach the Docker daemon.
+**What this container costs the infrastructure, stated plainly for the defense:** one published port, and nothing else.
+No mount, no shared namespace, no capability beyond the default set, no access to the Docker daemon.
+What it sees, it sees because Docker gives every container that much already.
 It can see the machine.
 It cannot touch it.

 </details>